-The Compensation Committee has reviewed the Company's compensation policies and practices, in consultation with Radford and the Company's outside counsel, to assess whether they encourage employees to take inappropriate risks.
-After reviewing and assessing the Company's compensation philosophy, terms and practices, including the mix of fixed and variable, short and long-term incentives and overall pay, incentive plan structures and the checks and balances built into, and oversight of, each plan and practice, the Compensation Committee determined that any risks arising from our compensation policies and practices for our employees are not reasonably likely to have a material adverse effect on our Company as a whole.
+The Compensation Committee has reviewed the Company's compensation policies and practices, in consultation with Radford, to assess whether they encourage employees to take inappropriate risks.
+After reviewing and assessing the Company's compensation philosophy, terms and practices, including the mix of fixed and variable, short and long-term incentives and overall pay, incentive plan structures and the checks and balances built into, and oversight of, each plan and practice, the Compensation Committee determined that any risks arising from our compensation policies and practices for our employees are not reasonably likely to have a material adverse effect on our Company as a whole and strike an appropriate balance between short-term and long-term compensation and incentivizes our executives to act in a manner that prudently manages enterprise risk.